NickPaterson/gatsby-starter-lumen/content/posts/2023-12-11---Creating-Motorbike-Listings/index.md

             'category_id' => 1
         ]);
 ```
+Code Block 3: Database seeder

 So now I can execute the following command `php artisan migrate:fresh –seed`, which will drop all tables, recreate them and fill them with my data from the seeders file.

 I also created relationships, between the tables, using `Laravel’s Eloquent` relationships.
 Each instance of a `Motorbike` will belong to a single `User` and belong to a single `Category`.
 So, in the `Motorbike.php` in the `/Models` directory, I added the following methods: